 - Don’t keep your feet flat on the floor but move them around often.

-- Use a footrest if there is pressure on the back of the legs or if the feet are not resting on the floor.
+- Use an ergonomic footrest if there is pressure on the back of the legs or if the feet are not resting on the floor.

-- The footrest should be adjustable and should support the entire foot.
+- A good ergonomic footrest should be adjustable and should support the entire foot.

 Movement Improves Circulation